DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 - [See this Slack conversation for helpful tips](https://datatalks-club.slack.com/archives/C01FABYF2RG/p1676034803779649)

-## GCP BQ \- “bq: command not found”
+## GCP BQ \- "bq: command not found"

-Run the following command to check if “BigQuery Command Line Tool” is installed or not: `gcloud components list`
+Run the following command to check if "BigQuery Command Line Tool" is installed or not: `gcloud components list`

 You can also use `bq.cmd` instead of `bq` to make it work.